lebe24/lebe24/README.md

 ## 🚀 Dev Summary

-I am a Passionate Software Engineer building product and ....
+I am a Passionate Software Engineer building product and learn new things my goal is to build a better world using code.

 ## 🔥 My Tool For Mass Destruction